Libera-Chat/libera-chat.github.io/chanreg.md

 A formal community registration is done for on-topic community channels, and does not require the registrant to have an official claim to the channel's name.
-Libera.Chat staff will assist in determining which type of official registration is appropriate for your project or community.
+Libera.Chat staff will assist in determining which type of formal registration is appropriate for your project or community.

 ### Benefits of group registration